hikeventures/hikeventures.github.io/_posts/2015-05-7-best-tents-for-backpacking-and-packrafting.markdown

 Tents usually come with tent stakes.
 If you want to save a little bit of weight then you could also purchase separate carbon stakes and poles like the [MSR Carbon Core Stake Kit](http://amzn.to/1Q32GJG "MSR Carbon Core") which weights only 6 grams.

 ### Tunnel tent or dome tent?
 Another consideration might be if you need a freestanding dome tent or a tunnel tent.
 A tunnel tent might be lighter but a freestanding tent can be pitched on more difficult ground like a rock or on a sand beach.
 There are also self-supporting tents which are more or less freestanding but still need 2 or more stakes.
-Currently, I am having a tunnel tent - the Hilleberg Anjan 3 - and I am quite happy with it.
+Currently, I am having a tunnel tent - the Hilleberg Anjan 3 - and I am quite happy with it but I am thinking to exchange it with a Nallo 3 and a mesh inner Tent.

 ### Tent as a Tarp?
 Do you want to leave your inner tent at home to save some weight and use the outer tent as a tarp?